 In fact, a survey conducted by McKinsey found that investing in analytics “to gain competitive intelligence on future market conditions, to target customers more successfully, and to optimize operations” generated profit increases of around 6 percent.
 This can be done easily through high tech software integration.
 But, there are also low tech ways to enter into data solutions.
 The most important step is to just get started.

 Lastly, make it easy for your clients to do business with you.
-A strong fitness management software will reduce friction and alleviate many headaches, empowering you to focus on your why: your clients.
+A strong sports management software will reduce friction and alleviate many headaches, empowering you to focus on your why: your clients.

-In addition to the client-facing functionality, fitness management software also allows you to easily track your cash flow, revenue and growth.
+In addition to the client-facing functionality, a software designed for personal trainers also allows you to easily track your cash flow, revenue and growth of a sports business.
 A software will empower you to track where your money is, where it is going, what you’re making money on, and what you’re losing money on.
 As Jim Adams says, “Finances seem simple, and they are, but they have to be done, and they have to be done correctly.”

 From a business standpoint, it is also important to consider how your technology company supports your business when you’re not there.
 Is the software intuitive?
 How hard is it to train new employees?
 This becomes especially important as you look to expand your business, bring on additional staff, or perhaps look to expand to new locations.

 Overall, while technology may seem like a threat to fitness, there are ways to integrate this technology to create opportunity.
-From implementing athlete performance technology and a data solutions strategy into your training offerings, to exploring a new wave of innovation through software, technology is a powerful tool to add value for your clients, showcase your expertise, and propel your business up and to the right.
+From implementing athlete performance technology and a data solutions strategy into your training offerings, to exploring a new wave of innovation through an app for sports coaches, technology is a powerful tool to add value for your clients, showcase your expertise, and propel your business up and to the right.